GED® test accommodations

-PCC offers computer-based GED examinations at the Cascade Campus and Willow Creek GED Testing Centers.
+PCC offers computer-based GED® examinations at Cascade and Willow Creek Testing Centers.

-All students may access the adjustable font size (up to 20 point), adjustable color/contrast options (10 settings), or an ergonomic keyboard/mouse without needing to make a formal accommodation request.
+All students may access the adjustable font size (up to 20 point), adjustable color and contrast options (10 settings), or an ergonomic keyboard and mouse without needing to make a formal accommodation request.

 Students who have documented disabilities must follow the formal request process outlined below for the following accommodations:

 - A reader (no audio or Braille versions are available)

 - A sign language interpreter for directions